michaelnuzzo/Reverser/README.md

 ## Overview

-The Reverser is a real-time VST plugin that splits incoming audio into chunks and then reverses each chunk.
+The Reverser is a real-time VST plugin that splits incoming audio into chunks and reverses each chunk.

 <div  align="center">